 Now, let me show you how to crochet this amazing stitch.
 Be aware I am showing you how to crochet it in a row only, but you can also simply make it in a round, but that is a bit more tricky.
 I would recommend making a flat piece and then sewing it together to make it into a circle.

-Let’s start with teaching how to crochet the thermal stitch (general tutorial).
-Be sure to watch the video below for a very clear explanation of how this stitch is made, if you don’t understand the explanation and pictures below.
+Let’s start with teaching how to crochet the thermal stitch.
+The video above is far more detailed and provides a very clear explanation if you don’t understand the written tutorial and pictures below.

 1. Make a chain in the length needed and crochet 1 row of single crochet (in the back hum of the chains!), chain 1